fiseni/NuSeal/README.md

 ```

 ### 3. Validation Condition
-The generated target, depending on the validation scope, may or may not include a condition
+The generated target, depending on the validation scope, may or may not include a condition.
   - `Direct` (default): No condition is applied.
-All projects that directly consume your package will be validated for licenses.
+All projects that directly consume the protected package will be validated for licenses.
   - `Transitive`: The target includes a condition to only validate executable assemblies.
     ```xml
     Condition="'$(OutputType)' == 'Exe' Or '$(OutputType)' == 'WinExe'"
     ```
-You may alter this behavior by specifying your own condition.
+The authors may alter this behavior and specify their custom condition as follows.
+If defined, it will be applied regardless of the scope.

 ```xml
 <PropertyGroup>